djmattyg007/useful-scripts/README.txt

 puts the system into a known state but rather something that performs a task such as mail sync.

+find-replace

+This implements a basic find+replace for the terminal.
+I've found that ~80% of the time when people think they want to use sed, they actually want to use their editor's find+replace functionality.
+This script provides that.
+TODO: Add usage note
+TODO: Think about rewriting in python

 ssh_key_add

 This script provides a wrapper for adding named SSH keys to your SSH agent.